gerbera/gerbera/doc/config-import.rst

         * Optional

         Contains options to pass into scripts.
-All values are available in scripts as `config['/import/scripting/virtual-layout/script-options/script-option'].test`.
+All values are available in scripts as e.g.
+        `config['/import/scripting/virtual-layout/script-options/script-option'].test`.
         For more details see :ref:`scripting <scripting>`